 Apply bug spray.

-The elderly are particularly prone to West Nile Virus and encephalitis, both which are spread by mosquitoes.
-If you spend a lot of time outdoors (especially at night), use insect repellent to help reduce the risk of getting mosquito bites.
+Older individuals are prone to West Nile Virus and encephalitis, both of which are spread by mosquitoes.
+If you spend a lot of time outdoors (especially at night), use insect repellent to help reduce the risk of mosquito bites.

 If you enjoy outdoor activities in the summer months, like walking or gardening, make sure to wear weather-appropriate clothing and protective gear.
 It is also important to keep track of time.
 Do not stay out for long periods.
 And make sure to drink even more water than usual — before, during, and after your time outside.